 1. Key messages

-- In 2021, the causes of premature death (before age 75) responsible for the greatest number of years of life lost are lung cancer, COVID-19 and ischemic heart disease in men, and lung cancer, COVID-19 and breast cancer in women.
+- In 2022, the causes of premature death (before age 75) responsible for the greatest number of years of life lost are suicide, lung cancer and ischaemic heart disease in men, and breast cancer, suicide and lung cancer in women.

-- For most causes, the premature mortality rates decreased between 2011 and 2021, except for lung cancer and chronic obstructive pulmonary disease (COPD) in women, which increased.
+- For most causes, premature mortality rates declined between 2012 and 2022, except for lung cancer and chronic obstructive pulmonary disease (COPD) in women, which increased.

 2. Causes of death - Belgium

-Tumour is the main group of causes of premature deaths
+Tumours are the main group among the causes of premature deaths

-The main groups of causes of premature deaths are tumours, diseases of the circulatory system, and external causes (mostly suicides and road accidents).
+The main groups of causes of premature deaths are tumours (including 95% of cancers), diseases of the circulatory system, and external causes (mostly suicides and road accidents).

 - Men